aniketrajnish/me/index.md

 <img class="profile-picture" src="me3.jpg">

-I'm a sophomore at IITGn.
-I make games that will make you addicted.
+I'm a sophomore and the secertary of game developement at IIT Gandhinagar.
+I'm into developing games, VFX and simulations.
+I've mentioned some of my work below.

 ## Research Interest